cmrschwarz/indexland/README.md

 [`define_index_newtype!`](https://docs.rs/index_vec/latest/index_vec/macro.define_index_type.html).

 ### Is there a runtime cost to this?
-There is very litle runtime overhead compared to using the underlying containers directly.
+There is very little runtime overhead compared to using the underlying containers directly.
 The core index wrapper functions are marked `#[inline(always)]`, so the compiler can reliably eliminate them, even in debug mode.